jhaardt/wrs/README.md

 `$ rosrun wrs_run pick_place_simu`

-For further Information, into the process you can run this two analysis tools.
+For further Information, into the process, you can run this two analysis tools.

 `$ roslaunch wrs_moveit_config moveit_rviz.launch config:=true`